overviewer/Minecraft-Overviewer/README.rst

 maps are practically infinite, the maximum time this could take is also infinite!)

-If you press <kbd>Ctrl-C</kbd>, it will stop.
+If you press `Ctrl-C`, it will stop.
 The next run will pick up where it left off.

 Once your initial render is done, subsequent renderings will be MUCH faster due to all the caching that happens behind the scenes.
 Just use the same output